Murder in the City of Light

 That is one more reason why we must deprive them of that hope.
 We must not allow these acts to polarize and divide us.
 We must oppose attempts to give into the temptation of authoritarianism, persecution and scapegoating.
 We must hold on to the possibility of a common European home that is the sum of all its parts.
 We must mobilize civil society against the mutually-reinforcing dynamic of endless war and endless terror.

 If we don’t or can’t do this, the ‘European civil war’ scenarios may become a self-fulfilling prophecy.
-But it won’t be a civil war, but an unfolding and deepening process of persecutions, expulsions, ghettoization, racism and xenophobia and a tit-for-tat pattern of state and non-state violence that will leave the rest of us as nothing more than gaping horrified spectators of our reversion to barbarism.
+It won’t be a civil war, but an unfolding and deepening process of persecutions, expulsions, ghettoization, racism and xenophobia and tit-for-tat pattern violence that will reduce us to gaping spectators of our reversion to barbarism.

 We can be better than that, and we have to be.
 Because otherwise the ‘brothers’ who struck last night will win, and we may not find our way out of the deep hole into which we just keep on sinking.